Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Preliminaries

-If $R$ is a non-negatively graded ring over a field and $\mfm$ is its unique homogeneous maximal ideal, we say that $R$ is (weakly) $F$-nilpotent in the same way as for local rings, replacing the local cohomology modules with those supported at $\mfm$. \end{sdef}
+If $R$ is a non-negatively graded ring over a field with homogeneous maximal ideal $\mfm$, we say that $R$ is (weakly) $F$-nilpotent in the same way as for local rings, replacing the local cohomology modules with the graded local cohomology modules supported at $\mfm$. \end{sdef}

-The class of $F$-nilpotent rings were introduced Blickle-Bondu in \cite{BB} (under the name \textit{close to $F$-rational}) and studied further by Srinivas-Takagi in \cite{ST17}.
+The class of $F$-nilpotent rings was introduced by Blickle-Bondu in \cite{BB} (under the name \textit{close to $F$-rational}) and studied further by Srinivas-Takagi in \cite{ST17}.
 They can be viewed as a weakening of $F$-rational rings---a classical $F$-singularity type.
 We remind the reader of this definition below.